 How can DSR Tax Claims help?

 We know how complicated it can get when you are dealing with your tax returns and that is why we offer a self-assessment return service.
 Because of our expert knowledge, we can ensure that your self-assessment tax return is both accurate and submitted on time.
 And because we are tax preparation specialists, we can make sure that all of your business expenses are correctly accounted for so that you are only paying the tax you need to pay and not a penny more.
-We might even be able to claim a refund on previously overpaid tax and that could be back in your account within 21 days.
+We might even be able to claim a refund on previously overpaid tax.
 Call our friendly team of experts on 0330 122 9972 – we are the tax experts you can trust.